pallets/click/docs/python3.rst

 Python 3 Limitations
 --------------------

-At the moment, click suffers from a few problems with Python 3:
+At the moment, Click suffers from a few problems with Python 3:

 *   The command line in Unix traditionally is in bytes, and not Unicode.
     While there are encoding hints for all of this, there are generally